-- "basic" resources, which can be accessed by any trusted application, i.e. by any application coming from an HTTPS server with a valid certificate, like those recommended by OIPF in [69] possibly plus other platform-specific ones - "system" resources, which are controlled by a system entity (e.g. a system DRM Agent) - "private" resources, which are owned by single companies (e.g. a private DRM Agent, APIs towards a particular CA instance [40])
+"basic" resources, which can be accessed by any trusted application, i.e. by any application coming from an HTTPS server with a valid certificate, like those recommended by OIPF in [69] possibly plus other platform-specific ones

+- "system" resources, which are controlled by a system entity (e.g. a system DRM Agent) - "private" resources, which are owned by single companies (e.g. a private DRM Agent, APIs towards a particular CA instance [40])

 Defining which out of GEM restricted resources should be considered as basic or system or private resources is outside the scope of this specification.
+Nevertheless, any GEM resource which is defined neither basic, nor system, nor private within a certain platform, shall be accessible by any BAS-compliant or non BAS-compliant application.